mozilla/skywriter/docs/pluginguide/syntax.html.markdown

 *Note: This section is incomplete.*

-As far as Bespin is concerned, a syntax engine is just a SproutCore object that implements the method `syntaxInfoForLineFragment`.
+As far as Skywriter is concerned, a syntax engine is just a SproutCore object that implements the method `syntaxInfoForLineFragment`.
 In JavaScript pseudocode, this method has the following signature: